 Leadership, pedagogy, communication, working in teams, career development, and entrepreneurship are topics of interest to graduate students across the University.
 VPGE collaborates with many campus partners to raise the visibility and expand the breadth of offerings to support graduate students' professional development and academic success.
 VPGE developed the interactive Graduate Professional Development Framework to help graduate students navigate graduate school and locate resources for acquiring the skills and experiences they need to succeed at Stanford and in their future careers.

 VPGE provides seed funding to initiatives that foster interdisciplinary and cross-school learning opportunities and networking for graduate students.
 The Stanford Graduate Summer Institute (SGSI) offers noncredit interdisciplinary short courses exclusively for Stanford graduate students and postdoctoral scholars.
 VPGE also seeks to facilitate enrollment in courses outside of students' home departments and schools.

 Academic departments and programs are foundational to graduate education at Stanford.
 VPGE supports faculty- and student-initiated innovations within and across degree-granting programs.

 SCORE (Strengthening the Core) Academic Innovation Funds support one-year, faculty-led projects that explore and experiment with new approaches to graduate education.

 Student Projects for Intellectual Community Enhancement (SPICE) funds allow graduate students to develop projects and activities that promote intellectual community in their departments and beyond.

-The Diversity Innovation Fund (DIF) supports Stanford graduate students and postdoctoral scholars in the development of a project that advance diversity within those populations.
+The Diversity and Inclusion Innovation Fund (DIF) supports Stanford graduate students and postdoctoral scholars in the development of projects that advance diversity within those populations.